yuekaizhang/dynamo/README.md

 ### Local Development

-#### Container
+If you use vscode or cursor, we have a .devcontainer folder built on [Microsofts Extension](https://code.visualstudio.com/docs/devcontainers/containers).
+For instructions see the [ReadMe](.devcontainer/README.md) for more details.

-To develop locally, we recommend working inside of the container
+Otherwise, to develop locally, we recommend working inside of the container

 ```bash
 ./container/build.sh